Dr Molly Mullen

 Research | Current

 Creating change: Examining the economies of arts organisations working towards social justice and wellbeing for young people in Auckland, New Zealand: This study examines the tensions experienced by community arts organisations as they negotiate funding and policy conditions to promote social justice and wellbeing for young people.
+Role: Principal Investigator

 Other ongoing research interests include:

-- Funding and management in applied theatre
+- Funding and management in applied theatre and community-based arts

-- Drama and performance in early childhood education
+- Drama in early childhood education

 Teaching | Current